 Experience Does not Eliminate Bubbles: Experimental Evidence

-We study the role of experience in the formation of asset price bubbles.
-Therefore, we conduct a call market experiment in which participants trade assets with each other and a learning-to-forecast experiment in which participants only forecast future prices (while trade based on these forecasts is computerized).
+We study the role of investor experience in the formation of asset price bubbles.
+We conduct a call market experiment in which participants trade assets with each other and a learning-to-forecast experiment in which participants only forecast future prices (while trade based on these forecasts is computerized).
 Each experiment comprises three treatments varying the information that participants receive about the fundamental value.
-Each market is repeated three times.
-Throughout, we observe sizable bubbles that do not disappear with experience.
-Our findings in the call market experiment stand in contrast to the literature.
+Each experimental market is repeated three times.
+Throughout, we observe sizable bubbles that persist despite participant experience.
+Our findings in the call market experiment contrast with those in the literature.
 Our findings in the learning-to-forecast experiment are novel.

 JEL Classification: G40, C92, D53, D90